 Credit Line: Gift of James Reed, 2017

 Piloty was among the first artists to grasp the enormous potential of lithography not only for multiplying original drawings, but for reproducing other works of art.
 This lithograph reproduces an engraving that accompanied a collection of classical fables, but it lacks the couplet from Ovid’s Metamorphoses that identifies the scene: Aeolus, brandishing a scepter, imprisons the gods of the winds so that his daughter Alcyon and her husband Ceyx, who have been transformed into kingfishers, can nest undisturbed in the tree to the lower right.

-Your current search criteria is: Portfolio is "James Reed Print Collection" and [Objects]Display Artist is "Abraham Jansz. van Diepenbeeck" and [Objects]Country is "Germany".
+Your current search criteria is: Portfolio is "James Reed Print Collection" and [Objects]Display Artist is "Abraham Jansz. van Diepenbeeck" and [Objects]Century is "19th century".